Establishing Your Own Company In Japan

 The profile should contain the following:

 2. Registering Your Personal Seal

 There are shops all around Japan that will make Seals "Hanko" for you in the standard size.
-You can purchase one from a Hanko shop which you would usually find near train stations.
+You can purchase one from a Hanko shop online or a shop which you would usually find near train stations.
 A normal Hanko costs about 7,000 yen, but this can easily go up to 100,000 yen depending on the material you choose.

 You need to take the seal to the Municipal office and they will connect it with your identity.
 People usually use this Hanko for official and important documents.
 Together with your registered Hanko they will give you a card similar to an ATM card.
 You can use the card to make changes to the seal registration whenever necessary.
 Ask for one copy of the seal registration certificate; you will need it for opening the company bank account.

 3. Opening The Company Bank Account

 Once your company is registered, you will receive a registry certificate and company's seal certificate.
 The process of registration normally takes two to four weeks.
 For opening a bank account for your company you’ll need the company registration certificate, company seal certificate and both personal and the company’s seals.
 The bank will ask you for the Katakana version of the company name too.

 Banks in Japan, especially major banks wouldn’t easily open an account for you.
 The best option is the local city banks "for example if you live in Yokohama: Yokohama Bank".
 Comparing to major banks they are somehow welcoming, because they feel you are helping the economy of the city by bringing your business to them which is good for them too.
 It is easier to receive banking facilities from them as well.